 You must find your core expertise.
 One that’s provable.
 One that’s fundamentally important.
 On very rare occasion, a process or set of soft skills.

 A good way to test this further is to challenge yourself and your team to answer this question: “Could we write and publish a five-part blog series (with case studies) on our key expertise for the most significant publication in our industry?”
 Would you have enough to say?
 Enough real-life examples to share?
 Would you be able to stand out from the crowd, and get recognized for thought leadership?
 If not – then this positioning might yet be aspirational.

-As a social enterprise, NGO, or nonprofit, you’re in the business of making an impact.
+As a social enterprise or nonprofit, you’re in the business of making an impact.
 But unlike your counterparts in the for-profit space, you must deliver social change along with organizational viability and sustainability.
 All while executing the programs that seek to address social, political, or environmental issues.
 It’s because your work is crucial that you must find time to properly promote it.
 It’s not a diversion.
 It’s essential.